szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### User Input file Parser

 The application has to contain a **parser** that takes a user input file such as the one below and transforms it into Lists of DataClasses.
-Currently we care about two of these DataClasses: `Activity` and `JournalEntry`.
+Currently, we care about two of these DataClasses: `Activity` and `JournalEntry`.

 User Input File Example